Scooletz/Thruster/README.md

 | Shared_2_nested_Rents | 287.89 ns | 5.087 ns | 4.510 ns |
 | Shared_3_nested_Rents | 408.50 ns | 7.217 ns | 6.751 ns |

+Multi threaded app depends on the nesting level even more.
+If there's no nesting, results are comparable.
+Any nesting will drastically point towards using Thruster.

 ## Icon